 “Paul,” he said gleefully, “I have a little job for you.”

 The expression on the guard’s face worried Paul.
 He knew harsh treatment awaited him; it always did.

 The guard took Paul, who was flanked by two skin-headed soldiers, into the courtyard and through the large steel gates to the town.

 “We have a problem,” the guard began.
 “You see, this police station here used to be an evangelical church.
 We removed the cross from above the front door, but a shadow remains, the sun having bleached the exposed stone wall.

 “Tourists stop and pray here and we want it to stop.
 You are to remove the shadow of the cross.”

 The command, Paul felt, was a deliberate challenge to deny his faith.
-In Laos, animists believe that the essence of a god’s spirit is contained within the god’s image or idol.
+Animists believe that the essence of a god’s spirit is contained within the god’s image or idol.
 So if someone can be persuaded to destroy their idol, they’ll destroy any belief in the god it represents.

 This, Paul knew, was exactly what the guard wanted him to do.
 He also realised that if he did remove the cross from the police station, he would probably secure an early release.